-The Kent County Water Authority, depending on the time of year, purchases a range of 50 percent to 100 percent of your water from the Providence Water Supply Board.
+During the summer months, the Kent County Water Authority purchases approximately 75 percent of your water from the Providence Water Supply Board.
+In the winter months, approximately 40 percent of your water is purchased from the Providence Water Supply Board.
 This supply is treated surface water from the following reservoirs located in the central part of the state: Scituate, Regulating, Moswansicut, Ponaganset, Barden and Westconnaug reservoirs.
 The remainder of your water is produced from our Mishnock well field and treatment facilities located off Route 3 in Coventry and our East Greenwich well located off Post Road at the Warwick and East Greenwich line.
 KCWA also wholesales water to the City of Warwick to supply the Potowomut section and to the Quonset Development Corporation to supply the Quonset Business Park.